Configuration¶

 projects and can be used to store settings for various tools, including pytest.

-You should have a configuration file, either pytest.ini
+You should have a configuration file, either pytest.ini, or a pytest

 started.